MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/quickstart-shell-launcher-kiosk.md

 ## User experience

 After the settings are applied, reboot the device.
-A local account is automatically signed in, and the Weather app starts automatically in full screen.
+A local account is automatically signed in, and Microsoft Edge app starts automatically in full screen, opening the London Heathrow airport map.

 ## Next steps